-GABA neurons are the main inhibitory neurons in the brain, including the brainstem.
-Functionally diverse and highly important GABA neurons are located in the brainstem, both within and outside the dopaminergic and serotonergic nuclei.
-However, the spectrum of their subtypes and their specific molecular characteristics are poorly understood.
+Functionally diverse and important GABAergic neurons are located in the brainstem, both within and outside the dopaminergic and serotonergic nuclei.
+However, the spectrum of the GABAergic neuron subtypes and their molecular characteristics are poorly understood.

 Peltopuro, P., Kala, K. and Partanen, J. Distinct requirements for Ascl1 in subpopulations of midbrain GABAergic neurons.
 Dev.
 Biol., 343: 63-70, 2010 https://www.ncbi.nlm.nih.gov/pubmed/20417196